IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 * `Plutarch <https://github.com/Plutonomicon/plutarch-core>`_
 * `Pluto <https://github.com/Plutonomicon/pluto>`_

-Off-chain Code
+Off-chain code
 -----------------------

 Since the main purpose of this tutorial is to introduce Plutus Tx and Plutus Core, we walked through only the on-chain code, which is responsible for validating transactions (in the sense of determining whether a transaction is allowed to spend a UTXO).

 In addition to the on-chain code, one typically needs the accompanying off-chain code and services to perform tasks like building transactions, submitting transactions, deploying smart contracts, querying for available UTXOs on the chain, etc.

-A full suite of solutions is provided in the Plutus Application Framework.
+A full suite of solutions is `in development <https://plutus-apps.readthedocs.io/en/latest/plutus/explanations/plutus-tools-component-descriptions.html>`_.
 See the `plutus-apps <https://github.com/input-output-hk/plutus-apps>`_ repo and its accompanying `Plutus tools SDK user guide <https://plutus-apps.readthedocs.io/en/latest/>`_ for more details.

 Some other alternatives include `cardano-transaction-lib <https://github.com/Plutonomicon/cardano-transaction-lib>`_ and `lucid <https://github.com/spacebudz/lucid>`_.
 All these are based on the `Cardano API <https://github.com/input-output-hk/cardano-node/tree/master/cardano-api>`_, a low-level API that provides the capability to do the off-chain work with a local running node.